Gift Fees FAQQ: What is the Three Rivers Endowment Trust's gift fee?

 Q: Does the Three Rivers Endowment Trust charge other fees?

-A: Like the vast majority of other foundations and trusts, the Three Rivers Endowment Trust charges an annual fee to manage endowed funds that are invested in perpetuity.
+A: Like the vast majority of other foundations and trusts, the Three Rivers Endowment Trust realizes an annual fee to manage endowed funds that are invested in perpetuity by our investment agency.
 Because we want to maximize our endowment's growth over time, we keep this annual management fee to a minimum, currently 1% of the market value of the endowment.